 What is anemia?

 Anemia is defined as the condition of not having enough healthy red blood cells to carry oxygen throughout the body, and there are many, many forms of it.
+There are also many types of anemia symptoms.
 Some people, like those suffering from conditions like sickle cell anemia or thalassemia, are anemic from birth; their bodies genetically inherit difficulty producing red blood cells or specific parts of red blood cells.
 But the greatest portion of the approximately 3.5 million Americans suffering from anemia become anemic over time through not consuming enough iron or vitamin B12, both of which, along with folate, are necessary for the production of healthy red blood cells.
-Read on for the symptoms of anemia you need to know about.
-These are signs of a vitamin B12 deficiency.
+Read on for the anemia symptoms you need to know about, and find out the signs of a vitamin B12 deficiency here.

 You’re short of breath or dizzy often

 Without enough iron or vitamin B12, the body cannot produce enough of a specific type of protein called hemoglobin, which is crucial to the functioning of red blood cells.
 Hemoglobin, which is so rich with iron that it gives blood its red color, allows oxygen to bond to the cells so the cells can carry it in the bloodstream throughout the body.
 When there isn’t enough iron or vitamin B12 to create adequate amounts of hemoglobin, some parts of the body will not receive the oxygen they need.
-The result: one of the symptoms of anemia is that you’re out of breath easily, and sometimes getting so little oxygen to your head that you feel dizzy or lightheaded.
+The result: Some anemia symptoms are that you’re out of breath easily and sometimes getting so little oxygen to your head that you feel dizzy or lightheaded.
 Anemia is also one of the many symptoms of colon cancer you need to watch out for.

 You’re just soooooo darn tired

-University of Chicago Associate Professor of Medicine Andrew Artz, MD, says one of the most common (and prominent) symptoms of anemia is a general feeling of exhaustion.
+University of Chicago Associate Professor of Medicine Andrew Artz, MD, says one of the most common (and prominent) anemia symptoms is a general feeling of exhaustion.
 “Fatigue is the predominant symptom,” Dr. Artz says.
 “The challenge of the symptom of fatigue is that every person has a different experience of how they notice it.
-Some will simply feel more tired, others will feel it with activity.”
-The tiredness is caused by the same process that leads to shortness of breath and dizziness: without enough iron or vitamin B12, there’s not enough hemoglobin, and without enough hemoglobin, there’s not enough oxygen to fuel the body.
+Some will simply feel more tired; others will feel it with activity.”
+The tiredness is caused by the same process that leads to shortness of breath and dizziness: Without enough iron or vitamin B12, there’s not enough hemoglobin, and without enough hemoglobin, there’s not enough oxygen to fuel the body.
 Here are other possible medical causes of fatigue.